Meet Your DRS Team

 Manager, Panels of Distinguished Neutrals

-Chris Silva is the Manager, Panels of Distinguished Neutrals at CPR Institute.
+Chris Silva is the Manager, Panels of Distinguished Neutrals.
 He obtained his BA in Latin American Studies from New York University and his MS in Information and Library Science from Pratt Institute.
 Chris worked as a legal assistant in the Appeals and Defense Negligence Litigation units of the law departments of State Farm Insurance Company and Liberty Mutual Insurance Company aiding through the entire litigation process from summons and complaint to appeals.

 Shortly before obtaining his library science degree, he was hired by a small television production company, 4Kids Entertainment, where he established the in-house tape library.
 Chris worked in media and creative services at 4Kids Entertainment, Saban Brands and Sirius XM Radio coordinating and trafficking broadcast television programming, promotions and production in addition to managing media assets, elements, deliverables and related metadata.
 He also produced a few short on-air promos.